Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1588.139576,1605.870345.md

 >
 > [Music]
 >
-> but there's definitely stuff roaming around the planet that isn't all too friendly towards you and stuff that
+> but there's definitely stuff roaming around the planet that isn't all too friendly towards you and stuff that might be very friendly towards you as for the question of why we chose